Transitional Math Resources for Students and Parents

 Using Transitional Math Success for College Placement

-For students interested in attending ECC, it is important to have their high school transcript or class schedule showing enrollment in a transitional math course submitted to the ECC Admissions Office at admissions@elgin.edu.
+Students interested in attending ECC should submit their high school transcript or class schedule showing enrollment in a transitional math course.
+This should be sent to the ECC Admissions Office at admissions@elgin.edu.
 The student’s ECC record will be updated to show enrollment in a high school transitional math course.
-This allows the student to meet ECC’s math placement requirements to sign up for New Student Orientation and then complete course planning with an ECC academic advisor before the end of their final high school term.
+This helps the student meet ECC’s math placement requirements to sign up for a New Student Orientation.
+They can then complete course planning with an ECC academic advisor before the end of their final high school term.

 The final step in the enrollment process is to register for ECC courses.
 Suppose a transitional math student wants to register for ECC courses while their final semester of high school is in progress.
 In that case, completion of the following steps will help ensure timely registration:

-• As long as students can provide a high school transcript or schedule showing enrollment in a transitional math course, we can enroll them in an appropriate ECC math course for which successful completion (“C” or better) of their transitional math course serves as placement.
+- Enrollment in a transitional math course allows placement in an appropriate ECC math course based on successful completion.
+Successful completion ("C" or better) of their transitional math course will serve as placement.

-• Students will be responsible for ensuring that ECC receives their final grade for the Transitional High School Math course before the start of their enrolled math course by submitting their final high school transcript to admissions@elgin.edu.
+- Students are responsible for ensuring ECC receives their final grade for the Transitional High School Math course.
+They must submit their final high school transcript to admissions@elgin.edu before starting their enrolled math course.

-• Students needing to register for an ECC math course after completing their final year in high school should follow the standard enrollment process.
+- Students registering for an ECC math course after high school completion should follow the standard enrollment process.

 Contact